radgrad/docusaurus2/docs/overview/managing-this-site.md

   * Docusaurus creates a "secondary sidebar" on the right side of the page that essentially provides a table of contents for that page.
 This enables rather lengthy top-level documentation files.

   * The docusaurus runtime environment regenerates the documentation each time it notices a file change.
 So, you can save out your file and the browser page should be refreshed automatically.
-Note that changes to docusaurus.config.js or sidebars.js require you to exit and restart docusaurus to pick up the changes.
+Note that changes to docusaurus.config.js require you to exit and restart docusaurus to pick up the changes.

 ## Adding your new documentation to the sidebar